 Under the terms of the Amended Gossamer License Agreement, the Company is eligible to receive up to \$40.0 million in approval milestone payments related to indications in ulcerative colitis and Crohn's disease, and up to \$50.0 million in sales milestone payments.
 The Company is also eligible to receive the tiered royalties on sales of licensed products from percentages ranging from a low-single-digit to mid-single-digit, subject to certain customary reductions.
 In addition, under certain circumstances, in lieu of receiving the foregoing milestone payments and royalties, the Company may elect to receive 20% of payments received by Gossamer and its stockholders (with some exclusions) in connection with Gossamer's grant of a sublicense or other rights to the licensed products or if Gossamer undergoes a changes of control and the value of the transaction exceeds a certain value (provided that Gossamer can prevent the Company from exercising this option if the parent company of Gossamer is the entity undergoing the change of control, in which case each of the royalty rate percentages described above would automatically be increased by low single digits).
 Conversely, the Company could be required to accept such 20% of those payments if Gossamer agrees to pay the Company a certain minimum upon Gossamer and its stockholders being paid.
 Such amount may be reduced if the transaction includes pharmaceutical candidates or products or other named asset categories in addition to the licensed products.
 The Amended Gossamer License Agreement expires on a licensed-product-by-licensed-product and country-by-country basis on the later of fifteen years from the date of first commercial sale or when there is no longer a valid patent claim covering such licensed product in such country.
 Either party may terminate the Amended Gossamer License Agreement for an uncured material breach by the other party or upon the bankruptcy or insolvency of the other party.
-Gossamer may terminate the Amended Gossamer License Agreement in the event Gossamer determines there is a potential safety or efficacy issue with the licensed products.
-The Company may terminate the Amended Gossamer License Agreement in the event Gossamer determines there is a potential safety or efficacy issue with the licensed products.
-The Company may terminate the Amended Gossamer License Agreement in the event Gossamer institutes certain actions related to the licensed patents.
-Under certain termination circumstances, the Company wo
+Gossamer may terminate the Amended Gossamer License Agreement in the event

+Gossamer determines there is a potential safety or efficacy issue with the licensed products.
+The Company may terminate the Amended Gossamer License Agreement if Gossamer institutes certain actions related to the licensed patents.
+Under certain termination circumstances, the Company would have worldwide rights to the terminated program.

-As of March 31, 2021, all development milestones, sales-based milestones and royalty payments within the Amended Gossamer License Agreement are constrained to the point where no transaction price has been allocated to the future milestones or royalty payments.
+As of June 30, 2021, all development milestones, sales-based milestones and royalty payments within the Amended Gossamer License Agreement are constrained to the point where no transaction price has been allocated to the future milestones or royalty payments.